mozhnopersik/YourUniverse/README.md

 # Your universe
 It's my fifth app :)

-I made it during my SwiftBook training.
-This project was created on my initiative.

 ### Description:
 This application demonstrates my ability to work with URLSession and Alamofire.
 It makes a request to the NASA website and receives from there the photo of the day, its name, description and copyright (copyright is optional) and beautifully displays it all on the screen.